ukwa/ukwa-heritrix/README.md

     $ docker-compose build

 This builds the `heritix` and `robot` images.

+Note that the Compose file is set up to pass the `HTTP_PROXY` and `HTTPS_PROXY` environment variables through to the build environment, so as long as those are set, it should build behind a corporate web proxy.
+If you are not behind a proxy, and these variables are not set, `docker-compose` will warn that the variables are not set, but the build should work nevertheless.

 To run the integration tests:

     $ docker-compose up